Seasonal Underground Thermal Energy Storage

 Our Vacuum Tube Solar Collectors have a winter thermal efficiency of 38-39% and a summer thermal efficiency of 41-42%.

-The power output (in KW or Btu/hr) per unit Area of one Panel is pretty steady all year long, it ranges between 0.22-0.28 KW/m² when panel is exposed to the sun at its optimal tilt angle for winter performance (57 degree for Sudbury (ON) as shown in GRAPH 1 on the right).
+It ranges between 0.22-0.28 KW/m² when panel is exposed to the sun at its optimal tilt angle for winter performance (57 degree for Kingston (ON).

 Power Output tells half of the story, since the longer a panel is exposed to sun's radiation the more thermal energy in KWh or BTU is able to produce.

 In most Canadian and Northern US cities, we have more sun exposure between May and September than in the period between October and April.

 The Graph on the right is for the Number of Sunny Hours for the city of Kingston (Ontario).
 It's clear from GRAPH below, that in the month of July (Peak Sun Exposure) we have 3 times the hour of sun we have in January.

 For almost steady power output from an Evacuated Tube Solar Collector we should expect more Thermal Energy (KWh or BTU) in summer than in winter due to longer summer sun exposure.